rfbaylon/Philosophy-Notes/Critical Theory/Disability Theory/Self Diagnosis.md

 Autistic folk are constantly berated by disbelief of their experiences.
 They are considered to be in some sense cognitively disabled and have issues with self-awareness, leading to their self-diagnosis being questioned far more than membership in other analogous communities.
 	A2: Autism is an incredibly wide spectrum.
 This means that autism exists outside of the individuals experience and has a benchmark of comparison.
 		Fellowes 2024, p13
-	A2: Self knowledge is incredibly
+	A2: Self knowledge is widely considered to be inaccurate in most psychological fields.
+These are demonstrated in [[Cognitive Biases]] and in emperical psychological tests.

 ### Anti-Psychiatry
 See [[A2 Psychoanalysis]]